siralam/AndroidSampleApp/README.md

 - Hide API key from Git
 - Hide API key from APK de-packing
 - Code minify and obfuscation
+- Use Jetpack[ViewModel, LiveData, Navigation] + MVVM

 ## To be implemented
-- Use Jetpack ViewModel and LiveData
+- Use Hilt to do DI
-- MVVM architecture
 - Add Crashlytics
-- Use Hilt to do DI
 - Write Unit tests on Model class
 - Use Room for local DB
 - Write Unit tests on ViewModel class
 - Use Android Compose for UI
 - Write instrumental tests
 - Light and Dark themes
+- Caching data in Repository

 ## Preparation before build